jayfresh/sos-rn-prototype/DESIGN_NOTES.md

 ## App builds and pre-release testing

 Expo has a build service, that will build APKs and IPAs for you.
 More detail here: https://docs.expo.io/versions/latest/distribution/building-standalone-apps/.
+Note, when building for Android, use `expo build:android -t apk` to build an APK not an Android App Bundle.
+After the first build, run `expo fetch:android:keystore` and store the resulting keystore securely.

 Firebase has their App Distribution service, which takes in APKs and IPAs and distributes to Android and iOS testers without using app stores.
 More info here: https://firebase.google.com/docs/app-distribution